gardner-lab/FinchScope/README.md

 FreedomScope
 ============

-Finchscope is an open source, dual channel, lightweight (<2g) miniature microscope for neural imaging.
+Finchscope is an open source, dual channel, lightweight microscope for neural imaging.